SeojinBang/MKKC/README.md

 References
 ==========

 Bang, Seo-Jin, and Wei Wu.
 2018.
-“Multiple Kernel K-Means Clustering Using Min-Max Optimization with L2 Regularization.” *In Progress*.
+“Multiple Kernel K-Means Clustering Using Min-Max Optimization with L2 Regularization.” *Submitted to Intelligent Systems for Molecular Biology (ISMB) 2018*.